PeppeL-G/course-material/src/courses/android-development/project-work.md

 The course coordinator will then try to match you with students with similar ambitions and skills as you.

 ::: danger To the Swedish students
-After you have joined a Project Work Group you should each day write an entry in your diary.
+After you have joined a Project Work Group you should each day you work with the project write an entry in your diary.
 :::

 ## Part 2: Specifying the application idea